 If an employee requests leave that falls within the FMLA requirements, they don’t need to specify that they’re taking FMLA leave—they just need to explain why the leave is needed.
 It’s up to you, the employer, to recognize it as FMLA leave.

-Once you’ve established that an employee is taking FMLA leave, you must provide written notice to that person explaining any expectations you have.
-Make sure this letter is sent within one or two business days from the date that they request the time off.
-Form WH-381, “Employer Response to Employee Request for Family or Medical Leave,” covers all the key information you need to address.
-If you’d prefer to use your own form, make sure you include all the necessary details.
+Once you’ve established that an employee is taking FMLA leave, you must provide a written FMLA notice to that person explaining any expectations you have.
+Make sure this is sent within one or two business days from the date of the leave request for the time off.
+Form WH-381, “Notice of Eligibility & Rights and Responsibilities under the Family and Medical Leave Act,” covers all the key information you need to address.

 Don’t leave stuff to the last minute—these situations apply to tons of people, so you want to be ready when these things come up.
 Being prepared will help your employees feel more confident during these situations.